trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 Using SQL Query Stress is fairly straightforward.

-First, have the Azure Function running and watch its output.
+First, have the AutoScaler running and watch its output.
 You can build and run it locally or deploy it to Azure.

 Launch a copy of SQL Query Stress for each target database.
 For each: